-About a year ago Chase introduced the new Ink Business Preferred℠ Credit Card, which continues to be one of the most compelling business cards out there.
+A couple of years ago Chase introduced the Ink Business Preferred℠ Credit Card, which continues to be one of the most compelling business cards out there.
 There’s not another business card that offers a combination of a huge welcome bonus, generous return on spend, and useful perks, all while having such a reasonable annual fee.

 For those of you who have businesses but don’t yet have this card, here are seven reasons I consider this to be the all around best business credit card: